netmod-wg/yang-data-ext/README.md

 # draft-bierman-netmod-yang-data-ext

-This repository is for the development of a IETF draft for the [NETMOD working group](http://datatracker.ietf.org/wg/netmod/charter/).
+This repository is for the development of an Individual draft for the [NETMOD working group](http://datatracker.ietf.org/wg/netmod/charter/).

 ## Links